sagemath/trac_to_gh/Issue 944.md

 # Issue 944: "sage -t ." does not run doctests in the current directory

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/944

 Original creator: cwitty